 Companies are increasingly relying on analytics to maintain their competitive edge.
-One question that needs to be addressed at the moment is, “What’s the best way to structure an analytics organization?”
+One question that needs to be addressed in 2020 is, “What’s the best way to structure an analytics organization?”

-As organizations begin to think about structuring its analytics body, it is necessary they prepare an outline and then work towards putting the goals, roles, skills and culture in place.
+As organizations begin to think about structuring their analytics teams, it is necessary they prepare an outline and then work towards putting the goals, roles, skills and culture in place.
 The protocol outlined for the analytics team must adopt the vision and roadmap set out for the organization.
 The focus is always on quality.

 LEADERSHIP: The heart of an analytics team lies in its leadership and a well-defined governance structure, with clear operating rules and regulations in place.

 FUNCTIONS: The analytics team should be able to:

 • Communicate with its key stakeholders across the organization

 • Provide training and education to their business analysts

 • Identify new business opportunities that maximizes value from analytics

 • Design, deploy and test new analytics models into production

 • Sustain the analytics models by refreshing the models to fit changes in business